ppanchal97/ValSys_technical_challenge/README.md

 ## Explanation

 - The categorisation algorithm has been implemented using basic theories and notions of accounting in accordance with the Generally Accepted Accounting Principles (GAAP).
 Each section lists the accounting principle, its explanation and the implementation logic.
-The process of accounts reconciliation (AR) has been carried out the necessary steps to categorise the type of financial statement
+The process of accounts reconciliation (AR) has been carried out at the necessary steps to categorise the type of financial statement
-- As the financial wordings in the keys of the CSV files might differ greatly between the accounting practices of various companies, reliance is placed on the values, with the characters in the keys acting as a secondary validator.
+- As the financial wordings in the keys of the CSV files might differ greatly between the accounting practices of various companies, reliance is placed on the values.
+Validation of the characters in the keys occurs at the secondary level.

 ### Balance Sheet